Olympics-Alpine skiing-What to look out for in the women's giant slalom

 While giant slalom lacks the raw speed of the downhill and super-G, the technique shown by the skiers as they carve their way down the slope can be breathtaking.

 Although it is one of Alpine skiing’s technical rather than speed events, the top skiers can still get up to 40 kph (25 mph) on the giant slalom course and crashes can be dramatic.
-(Reporting by Nick Mulvenney, Editing by Clare Fallon)
+(Reporting by Nick Mulvenney, Editing by Ed Osmond)